Curcuma longa (Turmeric)

 Curcumin is the orange pigment in turmeric (a primary ingredient in curry).
 It is a potent antioxidant and NRF2 activator that offers numerous health benefits, including supporting healthy joints, liver, the GI and cardiovascular system, and it helps to maintain the body’s normal inIammatory response.

-A thorough review of curcumin is forthcoming here.
-In the meantime, please review the section below regarding a recommended curcumin product, Meriva.
+A thorough review of curcumin is forthcoming but In the meantime, please review the section below regarding a recommended curcumin product, Meriva.
 At the bottom of this page there are links to many journal publications that explore the multiple potential benefits of curcumin.

 See: